RobertPHeller/MLBJobDescriptions/MLPManagerJobDescription.md

 announcements, mailings, rate changes, planned outages.
 Potentially dealing with customer complaints.

+The MLP Manager will receive an annual stipend of $6,000.00 for an average of 4-6 hours work per week.

 ## The MLP Manager in order to effectively carry out these responsibilities, the manager should demonstrate: